Terry Venables: Middlesbrough

-Despite being linked with vacant managerial positions with Wales and Chelsea, Venables remained out of football for nearly two years until December 2000, when he was appointed Head Coach to assist and co-manage Middlesbrough with the incumbent manager Bryan Robson in a bid to help the club avoid relegation.
-The club eventually finished 14th and survived.
-However, Venables felt Teesside was too remote a base for his media and business interests and he left at the same time as Robson in June 2001.
+Having been linked with Chelsea weeks earlier, Venables was appointed head coach at Middlesbrough in December 2000 in a bid to help the club avoid relegation.
+Venables had initially turned down the offer due to his media and business interests, but he accepted when Middlesbrough offered him the job on a short-term basis.
+Incumbent manager Bryan Robson remained at the club, but Venables made team selection decisions.
+Results improved under Venables, and the club eventually avoided relegation by finishing in 14th place.
+Venables left Middlesbrough in June 2001, soon after Robson, with the club saying that his media commitments made it impossible for him to continue.
+Venables had signed a new five-year contract with ITV Sport in May 2001.

 Leeds United

-In July 2002, Venables joined Leeds United as manager.
-Although the extent of Leeds' disastrous financial problems were only beginning to become clear with club captain Rio Ferdinand sold to Manchester United only a fortnight into Venables appointment, he still inherited a stronger squad than the one that had qualified for the UEFA Champions League two years earlier (effectively, since Ferdinand was bought after qualification.)
-Despite this, by December of that year the side had crashed out of both the League Cup and the UEFA Cup and were languishing in the bottom half of the table.
+In July 2002, Venables was released from his ITV punditry job to become Leeds United manager on a two-year deal, replacing the sacked David O'Leary.
+Two weeks into his tenure, defender Rio Ferdinand was sold to Manchester United for £30 million as the Elland Road club sought to clear £78 million of debt.
+The team were knocked out of the Football League Cup by second-tier Sheffield United in the second round; Neil Warnock's Sheffield United would also defeat Leeds in that season's FA Cup.

 Leeds were further weakened in January 2003, when Jonathan Woodgate was sold to Newcastle United without Venables being informed, in an attempt to pay off mounting debts.
 Venables threatened to leave if Woodgate was sold, but was persuaded to stay by Peter Ridsdale.
-With the club spiralling towards relegation, and amid later substantiated rumours of further player sales by the board Venables was sacked in March 2003.
+With the club spiralling towards relegation, and amid later substantiated rumours of further player sales by the board, Venables was sacked in March 2003.

 Later career

 Venables was linked with Australian club Newcastle Jets in 2005, but his commitments in the UK prevented him from taking up a role within the club, and his agent announced that he did not sign any deal with the club.
 At the end of the 2005–06 season, he was linked with a return to Middlesbrough, but decided that at his age he would be unable to manage a Premier League club full-time.
 Later in the year, Venables returned to the England set-up as assistant to new manager Steve McClaren.
 He was later sacked from this role in November 2007, along with McClaren, after England failed to qualify for Euro 2008.

-Since 2007, Venables has been linked in the media with many managerial vacancies, including those at the Republic of Ireland, Bulgaria, Queen's Park Rangers, Hull City, and Wales.
+Venables was later linked in the media with many managerial vacancies, including those at the Republic of Ireland, Bulgaria, Queen's Park Rangers, Hull City, and Wales.
+He turned down an offer to manage Newcastle United on a caretaker basis in September 2008, following the departure of Kevin Keegan.
 In 2012, he was hired by non-League club Wembley as a technical adviser.